 - Effective 1 February: - The quarantine period for managers, specialists and experts currently completing their quarantine at government-designated hotels is now 21 days. - HCMC and Binh Duong authorities have suspended entry approvals until further notice.
-It is very likely that very few travellers will be granted approval to enter Vietnam until after the lunar New Year. - Effective 1 December, all inbound commercial flights have been suspended, except for repatriation flights. - International flights are permitted between Vietnam and Guangzhou (China), Taipei (Taiwan), Seoul (South Korea), Tokyo (Japan), Phnom Penh (Cambodia) and Vientiane (Laos). - The maximum number of flights on each route is initially two per week. - Permitted travellers include experts, investors, business managers, high-tech workers and their family members; and Vietnamese citizens returning home.

-- Travellers must still obtain special entry permission and arrange quarantine at an approved hotel or government facility. - Arriving travellers must present a negative PCR test result issued 3 to 5 days prior to travel and are subject to a COVID-19 PCR test on arrival and government quarantine period of 14 days. - o If a second test after the sixth day after arrival is negative, the remainder of the 14-day government quarantine period may be replaced with selfquarantine.
-Any plans to work, attend business meetings with others or other travel during the remainder of the 14 days must be approved by the health department. - Travellers who are transiting via one of the approved airports but originated elsewhere do not qualify for the reduced quarantine. - o Travellers must install the "Bluezone" contact tracing app. - Travellers staying for fewer than 14 days are exempt from quarantine. - Companies and organisations can seek special entry approval for foreign investors, business managers, experts, specialists and highly-skilled workers to enter Vietnam for work purposes. - Employers should submit a request to their provincial labour office before a specific date (depends on the province) using a standard request letter and a form for reporting various employee details. - The application must include a quarantine plan, registered with IHQC.
+It is very likely that very few travellers will be granted approval to enter Vietnam until after the lunar New Year. - Effective 1 December, all inbound commercial flights have been suspended, except for repatriation flights. - International flights are permitted between Vietnam and Guangzhou (China), Taipei (Taiwan), Seoul (South Korea), Tokyo (Japan), Phnom Penh (Cambodia) and Vientiane (Laos). - The maximum number of flights on each route is initially two per week. - Permitted travellers include experts, investors, business managers, high-tech workers and their family members; and Vietnamese citizens returning home. - Travellers must still obtain special entry permission and arrange quarantine at an approved hotel or government facility. - Arriving travellers must present a negative PCR test result issued 3 to 5 days prior to travel and are subject to a COVID-19 PCR test on arrival and government quarantine period of 14 days. - If a second test after the sixth day after arrival is negative, the remainder of the 14-day government quarantine period may be replaced with selfquarantine.
+Any plans to work, attend business meetings with others or other travel during the remainder of the 14 days must be approved by the health department. - Travellers who are transiting via one of the approved airports but originated elsewhere do not qualify for the reduced quarantine. - Travellers must install the "Bluezone" contact tracing app. - Travellers staying for fewer than 14 days are exempt from quarantine. - Companies and organisations can seek special entry approval for foreign investors, business managers, experts, specialists and highly-skilled workers to enter Vietnam for work purposes. - Employers should submit a request to their provincial labour office before a specific date (depends on the province) using a standard request letter and a form for reporting various employee details. - The application must include a quarantine plan, registered with IHQC. - In HCMC: - Quarantine in HCMC will only be approved for those incoming foreign workers whose sponsoring entity is located in HCMC. - Foreign workers sponsored by entities in Tay Ninh, Binh Duong, Binh Phuoc, Vung Tau, Dong Nai, Long An, and Tien Giang need to obtain approval from the HCMC CDC (Center for Disease Control) in parallel with approval from IHQC (International Health Quarantine Center) to allow them, upon arrival in HCMC, to be transported and quarantined in another province.